tcpdump1/VPCOptimizer/README.md

 # VPCOptimizer

-SUMMARY:
+SUMMARY

+PROBLEM: When using a VPC, resources can run out of available IP ranges.
+For example, Loadbalancers in a VPC can scale because of traffic and if you dont have enough IP addresses in a subnet or VPC to accomodate new loadbalancer nodes, this can cause production pain.

-The function of this template is to inform the account holder about the following:
+SOLUTION: The function of this template is to inform the account holder about the following:

-- 70% of IP address in a VPC or subnet is used up so the user can plan accordingly.
+- When 70% of IP address in a VPC or subnet is used up so the user can plan accordingly to scale.
 - There are unused Elastic IP address in an account (save some cost for AWS users).
 - Blackhole routes in a route table (save some time troubleshooting basic issues).